ignabelitzky/gui-dice-simulation/README.md

 Simple dice simulator that generates random number between 1 and 6.

 ## Getting Started
-To compile the GUI Dice Simulator you should open the CMakeList.txt file with QT Creator and now you can build the app and run on your Linux or Windows machine.
+To compile the GUI Dice Simulator you should open the CMakeList.txt file with QT Creator, build the app and run on your Linux machine.

 ### Screenshots
 ![Img 1](https://raw.githubusercontent.com/ignabelitzky/gui-dice-simulation/main/dice-simulation/screenshots/screenshot_1.png)